5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 An embedded controller (or `EC`) is a hardware microcontroller inside of computers (especially Laptops) that can handle a lot of different tasks: from receiving and processing signals from keyboards and/or touchpads, thermal measurements, managing the battery, handling switches and LEDs, handling USB power, Bluetooth toggle, etc., etc.

 ### Why do I need a fake EC?
-On Desktop PCs, the `EC` device usually isn't named correctly for what macOS expects, so it can be attached to `AppleACPIEC` driver – which is a good thing in this case since EC devices from PCs are incompatible with macOS and may break at any time so `AppleACPIEC` kext must NOT load on desktops.
-To work around this issue, we disable the device included in the system's `DSDT` and add a fake `EC` for macOS to play with instead.
+On Desktop PCs, the Embedded Controller usually isn't named correctly for macOS, so it can't attach to the `AppleACPIEC` driver.
+In this case this is good, since `EC` devices from PCs are usually incompatible with macOS and may break at any time.
+In other words: on Desktops, `AppleACPIEC` kext must be prevented from loading.
+To work around this issue, we disable the device in the system's `DSDT` and add a fake `EC` for macOS to play with instead.

 ### `SSDT-EC` or `SSDT-EC-USBX`: which one do I need?
 In order to get USB Power Management working properly on **Skylake and newer CPUs**, we have to add a fake `EC` as well as a `USBX` device to supply USB power properties, so macOS can attach its `AppleBusPowerController` service to it.
 Both devices are included in `SSDT-EC-USBX`.
 For older systems, `SSDT-EC` alone is sufficient (if required at all).